-Verification: At least sixty (60) days prior to the start of site mobilization or alternate date as agreed to with BLM, the project owner shall submit decommissioning plans to the CPM for review and approval.
+Verification: At least 30 days prior to the start of site mobilization or alternate date as agreed to with BLM, the project owner shall submit decommissioning plans to the CPM for review and to BLM's Authorized Officer for review and approval.
 The project owner shall amend these documents as necessary, with approval from the CPM, should the decommissioning scenario change in the future.